blue-plum-cloud/dynamoDB_ds/tests/TESTS.md

 - Randomly generate key-value pairs
 - PUT all key-value pairs
 - Check if all key-value pairs have correct number of replications

+R3.
+Ensure that updated put requests are replicated correctly
+- Randomly generate key-value pairs
+- PUT all key-value pairs
+- Update value of key-value pairs
+- PUT new values
+- Check if all key-value pairs have correct number of replications

+## Sloppy quorum tests
+## Hinted handoff tests